postgresml/postgresml/pgml-cms/docs/introduction/getting-started/import-your-data/pg-dump.md

 ## Getting started

-If your database is reasonably small (10 GB or less), you can just run _pg_dump_ in one comand:
+If your database is reasonably small (10 GB or less), you can just run _pg_dump_ in one command:

 {% tabs %}
 {% tab title="pg_dump" %}